Mark-Mekhail/Meta-Careers-Coding-Puzzle-Solutions/Level 1/Kaitenzushi/README.md

 ## Approach

-### High-Level Solution Steps
+### High-Level Solution

-1. Go through the dishes on the belt in order.
+Go through the dishes on the belt in order.
 If the current dish being processed is detected to have been one of the last $K$ dishes eaten, do nothing; otherwise, add one to a running count of dishes eaten.

 ### Key Insights and Optimizations